-A gastroenterologist (GI) uses a lighted, flexible tube called a colonoscope that has a small video camera attached to the tip allowing the GI to view the inside of the entire colon.
-GIs can also remove polyps and sample abnormal-appearing tissue in the colon during a colonoscopy.
+A gastroenterologist (GI) uses a lighted, flexible tube called a colonoscope that has a small video camera attached to the tip, allowing the GI doctor to view the inside of the entire colon.
+GI doctors can also sample tissue and/or remove polyps in the colon during a colonoscopy.

-Men and women who are at average risk for colon cancer are advised to schedule regular colonoscopies starting at age 50 (age 45 for African Americans), and continue to get a colonoscopy every 10 years to screen for colon cancer.
+Men and women who are at average risk for colon cancer are advised to schedule regular colonoscopies starting at age 50 (age 45 for African Americans), and continue to get a colonoscopy at 10-year intervals thereafter to screen for colon cancer.
 Patients who have a family history of colon cancer, have inflammatory diseases such as inflammatory bowel disorder (IBD) or other risk factors for colon cancer may be advised to be screened earlier or at increased frequency.

 Preparing for a Colonoscopy

 You will not be able to eat or drink the day of the procedure.
-You may be told to stop taking aspirin or other blood-thinning medications for several days before the test as well.
-Also, you should alert your doctor if you require antibiotics prior to dental procedures because this may also necessitate antibiotics before your colonoscopy.
+You may be asked to stop strong blood-thinning medications for before the procedure as well.
+Check with your physician for exact instructions.

 What Happens During a Colonoscopy?

 Typically intravenous (IV) sedation is used during a colonoscopy.
 When it's time to start the examination, you will be asked to lie on your side.
 Once sedation takes effect, the colonoscope is inserted through the rectum and moved gently around the bends of the colon.
 As the colonoscope makes its way through the colon, the physician can see the lining of the colon on a television screen.
 Typically, the physician looks all the way to the end of the large intestine, and back, for anything unusual.
 The scoping process typically takes 30 minutes.

 After your procedure, your nurse will take you into a recovery area, where the sedation quickly wears off.
 Your physician will talk to you about your test and any findings.

 What Happens After a Colonoscopy?